Prospective MS.Ed. in Counseling Student Frequently Asked Questions

 No. Applicants must specify on the application which specialty program they would like to enter.
 The Master’s degree provided through the Counseling, Adult, and Higher Education Department at NIU is a degree in Counseling.
 Applicants apply to the program and upon acceptance apply for one Specialization track.
 Students can choose to complete the course work for both specializations and dual internship experiences if desired.
 Nevertheless, upon graduation, students’ diploma and transcripts will indicate a degree conferred in Counseling.

 Yes.
-Log in to MyNIU using your username and password.
-Then click on Student Admissions, then Application Status.
+Log in to CollegeNet using your username and password.
+Click on Application Status.

 After all application materials have been received and reviewed, qualified applicants will receive an invitation to attend the Pre-Admission Workshop (PAW).
 The PAW is a half-day event offered once per semester that is required of all applicants to the M.S.Ed. in Counseling Program.
 Workshop attendees have the opportunity to interact with the Counseling faculty, gain more information about the Counseling program, meet students in the program, and interact with other prospective students.
 At the end of the session, all applicants will meet for lunch and be able to spend time getting to know the Counseling faculty and Doctoral students.